defensem3ch/aquellexws/src/content/goodies/tutorial/game-boy-comparison.md

 #### Game Boy Player (prosound)

-Thank you DEFENSE MECHANISM for the recordings!
+Thank you DEFENSE MECHANISM for the recordings and <a href="https://www.gc-forever.com/forums/viewtopic.php?t=1703" target="_blank">finding an appropriate page regarding the mod!</a>

 On par with, if not better than the Color noise cancel + bass boost, with the added edge of the 'clicking' side-effect being a lot more muted in akin to the GBA series as expected.
 The background noise is on par with, if not a couple more resonances than the stock DMG & GBAs, but during playback, it's negligable at best, especially when compared with the pocket series.